gregoryoffodum/Lagos-Real-Estate-Data-Analysis-Web-Scraping/README.md

 # Lagos-Real-Estate-Data-Analysis-Web-Scraping
-spooling out available houses for sale for analysis
+spooling out available houses for sale for analysis using python

 ## Data Description